josmar-crwdstffng/angular/aio/content/tutorial/toh-pt1.md

 <code-example format="output" hideCopy language="shell">

 Template parse errors:
-Can't bind to 'ngModel' since it isn't a known property of 'input'.
+Can't bind to 'ngModel' since it is not a known property of 'input'.

 </code-example>

-Although `ngModel` is a valid Angular directive, it isn't available by default.
+Although `ngModel` is a valid Angular directive, it is not available by default.

 It belongs to the optional `FormsModule` and you must *opt-in* to using it.